-Symbolic play Level 1: Using toys and gestures to imitate day to day activities.

-Level 2: Using substitutes (such as a block for a car or a crayon as a bottle) to represent other objects, and toys to represent people (such as a stick as a man).

-Level 3: Using toys to make a story and making play sequences longer.

-Level 4: Becoming someone else - doing roleplay with other children or adults, for example, pretending to become a shopkeeper, a fruit seller, a teacher, police or a doctor.
+- Symbolic play Level 1: Using toys and gestures to imitate day to day activities. - Level 2: Using substitutes (such as a block for a car or a crayon as a bottle) to represent other objects, and toys to represent people (such as a stick as a man). - Level 3: Using toys to make a story and making play sequences longer. - Level 4: Social imaginative play doing roleplay with other children or adults, for example, pretending to become a shopkeeper, a fruit seller, a teacher, police or a doctor. - Level 5: Social rule-based play, such as team games.